 - Read Should I switch to a DRO from an IVA? which looks at whether you should make the positive choice to do this.
 Your IVA firm may be talking about payment breaks and extending the term of your IVA, but if you are currently struggling and meet the DRO criteria, that could be a much better options for you.

 - Bankruptcy isn’t nearly as scary as people think, most people don’t have to make any payments at all, unless you have a house with equity you should seriously consider it.

 What should you do now?

-If you have an IVA and you are struggling, have a look at the terms of your IVA and see which (if any) of the points listed here are included in your agreement.
-Then call your Insolvency Practitioner and discuss how to proceed.
-It is for your IP to make the decision, knowing what the possibilities are will help you to talk them through with your IP.
+If you have an IVA and you are struggling, have a look at the terms of your IVA and see which of the points listed here are included in your agreement.
+Then call your IVA firm and discuss how to proceed.